Board Procedure #NP323.0 Exemption for Core French: Grades 4 to 9

 1. Procedure Statement

-This procedure outlines the guidelines and process that must be followed when an exemption from the Core French program is being considered for a student in Grades 4 to 9.
+This procedure outlines the guidelines and process that must be followed when an exemption from the Core French program (during Grades 4 – 8 and/or for Grade 9 French) is being considered for a student.

 The study of French as a Second Language (FSL) is compulsory from Grade 4 to Grade 9.
-Participation in FSL programs should reflect the diversity of the student population, including students with special education needs and English language learners.
+Participation in FSL programs is accessible to all students including students with special education needs and Multilingual Language Learners.

-Any consideration for an exemption from Core French for a student requiring extensive modifications to the Ontario curriculum expectations must be addressed on a case-by-case basis through the In-School Team process.
+Any consideration for an exemption from Core French must be addressed using one of the processes outlined below.
 The following guidelines must be considered.

-For students in community classes, who are receiving alternative programming which replace French instruction in the elementary panel, an In-School Team review or consultation with parent(s)/guardian(s) is recommended.
+For students in community classes, who are receiving alternative programming which replaces French instruction, an In-School Team review and consultation with parent(s)/guardian(s) is required.

 This may include students working on alternative expectations outlined in their Individual Education Plan (IEP), as noted in the Student Data Collection (SDC) system.
 Students receive alternative expectations not derived from a provincial curriculum policy document.
 Modifications are so extensive that Ontario Curriculum expectations no longer form the basis of the student’s educational program.
 Learning expectations in the areas of life skills and orientation and mobility training are examples of alternative expectations.

-An Exemption from Core French Letter signed by the parent(s)/guardian(s) indicating understanding and support of the exemption from Core French will be filed in the student’s Ontario Student Record (OSR) and reviewed on an annual basis with necessary stakeholders.
+An Exemption from Core French Letter signed by the parent(s)/guardian(s) indicating understanding and support of the exemption from Core French will be filed in the student’s Ontario Student Record (OSR) and reviewed with parent(s)/guardian(s) on an annual basis

-Research indicates that English language learners benefit from FSL and they often perform as well, or better than English-speaking students in FSL (Welcoming English Language Learners into French as a Second Language Programs, 2016, p.
-8)
+Research indicates that Multilingual language learners benefit from FSL and they often perform as well, or better than English-speaking students in FSL (Welcoming English Language Learners into French as a Second Language Programs, 2016, p.
+8).

-For those English language learners who are newcomers and in the early stages of English language proficiency, necessary program accommodations and/or modifications should be provided to ensure academic success as outlined in the Front Matter of the FSL Curriculum Grades 4-8 and Grades 9-12 as well as Growing Success.
+For those Multilingual Language Learners who are newcomers and in the early stages of English language proficiency, necessary program accommodations and/or modifications should be provided to ensure academic success as outlined in the Front Matter of the FSL Curriculum Grades 4-8 and Grades 9-12 as well as Growing Success.

 When a decision to exempt a child from Core French has been approved: